New and Proposed Changes to Utah Gun Laws in 2014

 Gun safety will always be a controversial and sensitive subject in America.
 Objectively speaking, guns are designed to cause injury and death — but is it the gun which really harms, or the person who pulls the trigger?
 Do we apply new laws to the guns, or their owners, if we apply them at all?
 The debate rages on.
 In the meantime, it looks like Utah’s gun landscape will be shifting in 2014.

-If you or a loved one has been accused of committing a weapons crime or gun crime in Utah, you need to retain an experienced and aggressive Utah criminal defense attorney to represent your interests in court.
+If you or a loved one has been accused of committing a weapons crime or gun crime in Utah, you need to retain an experienced and aggressive Salt Lake City criminal defense lawyer to represent your interests in court.
 Contact the law offices of Darwin Overson online, or call us today at (801) 758-2287.